Becoming a homestay host

 What do our clients expect from their homestay experience?

-The most important thing is that they feel welcome and part of the household.
+The most important thing is that they feel welcomed and part of the household.
 Our clients are only here for a short time and will form an impression relatively quickly.
 In addition to the above they will expect:

 - A friendly welcome, with explanations of how to use things in the house and the best way to get to school.